 The gift designers are always on the lookout for ways in which they can cut back on packaging and reduce waste, while still making a totally fabulous gift range.
 Head gift designer, inventor, and creative director Suzie Hackney said of the Christmas 2017 range: “We try to reduce waste or reuse packaging - we also use recycled PET or vintage Knot-Wraps.
 This year we have created recycled pulp bath bomb trays which can be Knot Wrapped.”

 That Christmas and also Christmas 2018, the bath bomb trays were introduced and offered customers the ability to create their own pick and mix gift set, which could be wrapped up in their chosen re-usable Knot Wrap.
 As Suzie explained: “We are offering the customer a massive wealth of ideas and scope in terms of building their own gift, which is really exciting”, which meant they didn’t have to worry about the time-consuming routine of present wrapping.
 Until the trays are available all year round, you can still create a bespoke gift for any occasion with a colourful Knot Wrap.

 According to the product inventors, naked knows no bounds.
 They plan to continue cutting the wrap and thinking outside the pot.
 Mo states: “We’re all about uniqueness, quality of ingredients, ethics and a lack of packaging and our new range expands on these values enormously.”

 Wondering what the inventors have up their sleeves?
 Lush product inventor and digital director Jack Constantine explains: “Naked wasn’t just for Christmas - there are some really innovative products.
 So who knows what the future could look like.”

-Keep your eyes peeled on our exclusives page for some fascinating new and naked innovations that are bound to excite and enthrall.
+Keep your eyes peeled on our website for some fascinating new and naked innovations that are bound to excite and enthral.
 Leave reviews and get in touch with our Customer Care team on 01202 668 545 - your valuable feedback feeds into the development of new naked products!